DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-06-03-notifications.md

 ## Default notification settings

-When the user is being set up for the first time, it would be helpful to set up sensible defaults for notifications as follows:
+When a user is set up, it would be helpful to set up notifications based on their permissions:

 If the user has view-only permissions then all notifications relating to applications should be turned off by default.